fiziechemi/gas-dev/README.md

 1. Create new repository by clicking the Use this template button above.
 2. Open your duplicated repository in VSCode using the command ">Dev Containers: Clone Repositories in Named Container Volume".
 You can name your container for easy referencing.

-## How to include plugin or theme from other repositories

 > Note: This repository is intended for development purposes only.
 Do not use it in production environments.